ivangfr/spring-boot-nginx-keycloak-cluster/README.md

   If you wish to modify the `Nginx` configuration file without restarting its Docker container, follow these steps:

   - Apply the changes in the `nginx/nginx.conf` file;
-  - Docker exec into the `nginx` Docker container
+  - Execute the following command to access the `nginx` Docker container:
     ```
     docker exec -it nginx bash
     ```